johnngondi/interview-demo-app-api/README.md

 ### Delete Task

-Send in a DELETE request with Auth Token (Sanctum) in the Authorization header, the system will validate the data and delete task then return data object with null if valid or error `401` if token is invalid and `500` in case of server error.
+Send in a DELETE request with Auth Token (Sanctum) in the Authorization header, the system will validate the data and delete task then return data object with null if valid or error `401` if token is invalid, `403` if not authorized, and `500` in case of server error.

 #### URL Endpoint